-it is the Folicy of Dublin City Council.
-CEE1 Dublin's Role as the National Economic Engine (i) To promote and enhance the role of Dublin as the national economic engine and driver of economic recovery and growth, with the city centre as its core economic generator. (ii) To promote and facilitate Dublin as a creative and innovative city that is globally competitive, internationally linked, attractive and open. (iii) To promote an internationalisation strategy building mutually-beneficial economic and other links with key cities globally to encourage investment and tourism in Dublin.
-CEE2 Positive Approach to the Economic Impact of Applications To take a positive and proactive approach when considering the economic impact of major planning applications in order to support economic development, enterprise and employment growth and also to deliver high-quality outcomes.
-CEE3 Promoting and Facilitating Foreign Direct Investment (i) To promote and facilitate foreign direct investment into the city by working closely with the IDA and other agencies, and having regard to the needs of international investment. (ii) To recognise that there is a role for Dublin City Council in establishing a positive and attractive 'brand' for the city and in facilitating investment in the ongoing growth and regeneration of the city.
-CEE4 Promoting and Facilitating Indigenous Enterprise Growth To support the creation of an ecosystem of innovative start- ups, social enterprise, micro-business and small business and, where possible, to promote the development of skills and entrepreneurship, sites for high tech and potential start-ups, smart city programmes and collaboration between public bodies, industries and research.
+It is the Policy of Dublin City Council: CEE3 Promoting and Facilitating Foreign Direct Investment (i) To promote and facilitate foreign direct investment into the city by working closely with the IDA and other agencies, and having regard to the needs of international investment. (ii) To recognise that there is a role for Dublin City Council in establishing a positive and attractive 'brand' for the city and in facilitating investment in the ongoing growth and regeneration of the city.
+CEE4 Promoting and Facilitating Indigenous Enterprise Growth To support the creation of an ecosystem of innovative start-ups, social enterprise, micro-business and small business and, where possible, to promote the development of skills and entrepreneurship, sites for high tech and potential start-ups, smart city programmes and collaboration between public bodies, industries and research.
 CEE5 Dublin-Belfast Economic Corridor To build on and promote the Dublin-Belfast economic corridor in order to maximise the advantages of north-south links and the development of an all-Ireland economy.
 CEE6 Dublin as an EU Capital City To support the implementation of the Dublin City Council's EU Programme Participation Strategy 2021 - 2027 and the work of the Council's EU Programmes Office.